Patio door ideas boost the daylight that reaches an interior and maximize the view – and the connection – to the backyard.

 What types of patio doors can I choose?

-Thanks to the inherent strength and lightweight nature of the metal, you can achieve narrower frames that maximize the area of glass within each door panel.
+Thanks to the inherent strength and lightweight nature of the metal, you can achieve narrower frames with a large glazed area with each door panel.

 'With narrower frames it is possible to fit larger sealed units, maximizing the glass area and breaking down the boundaries between inside and out, even when the doors are closed,' says Edward Stobart, head of projects at IDSystems.